«« Requiem For The Front Page | Rating Items by Number of Votes: Ur Doin It Rong »»

-If we deliver to each person only what they say they want to hear, we end up with a society of narrow-minded individualists.
+If we deliver to each person only what they say they want to hear, maybe we end up with a society of narrow-minded individualists.
 It’s exciting to contemplate news sources that (successfully) predict the sorts of headlines that each user will want to read, but in the extreme case we are reduced to a journalism of the Daily Me: each person isolated inside their own little reflective bubble.

 The good news is, specialized maps can show us what we are missing.
 That’s why I think they need to be standard on all information delivery systems.